 - 1. Known land susceptible to flooding, mass movement, unstable slopes, high rates of erosion, steep slopes or land that would pose a threat to property or lives if developed is deemed a natural hazard area (NHA).
-These areas are identified on Map No. 2 Environmentally Sensitive Features and Natural Hazard Areas, Map No. 9 Environmentally Sensitive Features and Hazard Lands Development Permit Areas and Map No. 11 Development Permit Area for Coastal Flood Hazard - 2.
-Natural Hazard Areas are not limited to the boundaries indicated on Map No. 2, Map No. 9 and Map No. 11 and adjustments may be made to reflect changing on-site conditions or environmental assessments. - 3.
-This Plan supports a review of natural hazard areas within the Plan Area to more accurately delineate their location and characteristics.

-- 4. Designate Development Permit Areas in Section 10 of this Plan to protect lives and property from natural hazards to ensure that development is reviewed through the development permit process prior to the development or alteration of land. - 5.
+These areas are identified on Map No. 2 (Environmentally Sensitive Features and Natural Hazard Areas). - 2.
+Natural Hazard Areas are not limited to the boundaries indicated on Map No. 2 and adjustments may be made to reflect changing on-site conditions or environmental assessments. - 3.
+This Plan supports a review of natural hazard areas within the Plan Area to more accurately delineate their location and characteristics. - 4.
+Designate Development Permit Areas in Section 10 of this Plan to protect lives and property from natural hazards to ensure that development is reviewed through the development permit process prior to the development or alteration of land. - 5.
 A development application, subdivision or alteration of land in a natural hazard area shall not be supported unless the applicant or appropriate authority provides evidence that measures can and will be taken to render the development capable of withstanding the effects of the hazard, and to protect adjacent properties from possible impacts. - 6.
-Development proposals in floodplains must comply with the Regional District of Nanaimo Flood Hazard Mitigation Bylaw No. 1872, 2023, including requiring future buildings and structures to be sited a minimum of 30 metres from the natural boundary of Englishman River, Little Qualicum River, and French Creek and 15 metres from all other watercourses, and satisfying flood control elevation requirements.
+Development proposals in floodplains must comply with the Regional District of Nanaimo Floodplain Management Bylaw including requiring future buildings and structures to be sited a minimum of 30 metres from the natural boundary of Englishman River, Little Qualicum River, and French Creek and 15 metres from all other watercourses, and satisfying flood control elevation requirements.